Kolect-info/kolect-openclaw-skills/README.md

 ---

+## 🤖 Usage

+Each skill can be used independently.

+To use a skill:

+1. Navigate to the corresponding skill directory under `skills/`
+2. Follow the instructions in that skill’s `README.md`
+3. Load the `SKILL.md` file into your agent system (e.g. OpenClaw)

+---

 ## 🔌 Design Principles

-- **Modular**
+- **Modular** — independent and reusable
-  Each skill operates independently and can be reused across different agents

-- **Composable**
-  Multiple skills can be combined into complex workflows or strategies
+- **Composable** — combinable into complex workflows

-- **Agent-first**
-  Designed specifically for AI agents (e.g. OpenClaw) rather than human interfaces
+- **Agent-first** — optimized for AI agents

-- **Extensible**
+- **Extensible** — supports continuous ecosystem expansion
-  New skills and integrations can be added over time as the ecosystem grows

 ---